This post has been updated with more free SEO tools to help you grow your rankings in 2019!

-But the popular belief is that the more features a tool includes, the higher the price.
+The popular belief is that the more features an SEO tool includes, the higher the price.

 While this may be true to a certain extent, there are still hundreds of free and freemium tools that you can use for optimization purposes – and for advanced features, you can always choose to upgrade.

-Here are 15 free SEO tools (most offer additional features when you upgrade to a paid version) that you can use to amp up your ranking in Google and other search engines’ results pages:
+Here are 18 free SEO tools (most offer additional features when you upgrade to a paid version) that you can use to amp up your Google ranking and other search engines’ results pages:

 Enter your site or blog’s URL, click the “analyze” button and the tool will check the speed and overall user experience (UX) of your site and provide a score.
 Your goal is to get a green score, which is 85 above for both mobile and desktop.